bancorprotocol/carbon-app/e2e/README.md

 - If PR is against main branch

 <p style="border:solid 1px #303030; background-color: #30303030; border-radius:4px; padding:8px 16px">
-Screenshots are not taken on draft commits as the local branch would need to be merged on each change.
+Screenshots are not taken on draft PRs as the local branch would need to be merged on each change.
 <p>

 ## Tips